 Mortgage Loan Officer Licensing Resource Center

 "Statement of Principles" on Homeowners Association Super Priority Liens

 "Principles to Expedite the Foreclosure Process for Vacant and Abandoned Properties"

 Links to State Mortgage Banking Regulators (Agency Websites and Industry Licensing)

 HOPE NOW: Quarterly Housing Reports by State

 For more information, please contact William Kooper (MBA Vice President of State Government Affairs and Industry Relations).

 State Legislative Database

-Powered by KSE Focus, the database, an MBA member-only benefit, is a comprehensive online resource where MBA members can review state legislation twenty-four hours a day, seven days a week.
+Powered by Leonine FOCUS, the database, an MBA member-only benefit, is a comprehensive online resource where MBA members can review state legislation twenty-four hours a day, seven days a week.